LG G5: Hardware

-The G5 is constructed with an aluminum unibody chassis; a "micro-dizing" process utilizing a plastic primer was used to conceal seams required for the antenna.
+The G5 is constructed with an aluminum unibody chassis; a “micro-dizing” process utilizing a plastic primer was used to conceal seams required for the antenna.
 A rounded rectangular protrusion houses the camera components.
 The bottom houses a USB-C connector; this connector supports USB 2.0 data transfer (compatible with USB 3) and Quick Charge 3 fast charging.
 Unlike previous LG G models, which had volume buttons on the back, the G5's volume controls are on its side bezel, but the circular power button—which also contains a fingerprint reader—remains on the rear.
-The lower "chin" can be detached to remove or replace the battery and to install add-on modules.
-The battery plugs into these modules, which is reinserted to replace the stock "chin".
+The lower “chin” can be detached to remove or replace the battery and to install add-on modules.
+The battery plugs into these modules, which is reinserted to replace the stock “chin”.

 The G5 includes a Qualcomm Snapdragon 820 system-on-chip and 4 GB of LPDDR4 RAM.
 It also includes 32 GB of internal storage, expandable via MicroSD card.
 The G5 has a 5.3-inch 1440p IPS display.
-It has two rear-facing cameras; a 16-megapixel primary camera and an 8-megapixel 135-degree wide-angle camera.
+It has two rear-facing cameras; a 16 MP primary camera and an 8 MP 135° wide-angle camera.
 The rear camera also offers color spectrum sensor and infrared autofocus features.

+The G5 supports DisplayPort, HDMI, and Miracast.

 A lower-specification variation, LG G5 SE, is sold in some markets including Latin America and China.
 It includes a Snapdragon 652 system-on-chip instead of the Snapdragon 820, and has 3 GB of LPDDR3 RAM (instead of 4 GB of LPDDR4).

 Software

-The LG G5 shipped with the Android 6.0.1 "Marshmallow" operating system.
-Citing confusion between removing shortcuts to apps and uninstalling them entirely, the G5's home screen does not have an "app drawer"; instead, it places all apps on pages of the main home screen, like iOS does.
+The LG G5 shipped with the Android 6.0.1 “Marshmallow” operating system.
+Citing confusion between removing shortcuts to apps and uninstalling them entirely, the G5's home screen does not have an “app drawer”; instead, it places all apps on pages of the main home screen, like iOS does.
 However, there is a setting to enable the app drawer on the home screen.

-The LG software includes an "always-on display" feature, which persistently displays a clock and notifications on-screen when the device is in standby.
-The G5 does not support Android Marshmallow's "adoptable storage" feature.
+The LG software includes an “always-on display” feature, which persistently displays a clock and notifications on-screen when the device is in standby.
+The G5 does not support Android Marshmallow's “adoptable storage” feature.

-An upgrade to Android 7.0 "Nougat" was released in November 2016, followed by a final upgrade to Android 8.1.0 "Oreo" in September 2018.
+An upgrade to Android 7.0 “Nougat” was released in November 2016, followed by a final upgrade to Android 8.1.0 “Oreo” in September 2018.

 LG supports unlocking the bootloader of certain G5 models.
 This allows them to be rooted, and allows custom ROM images to be installed.
-Several independent custom ROMs continued to be developed for some G5 versions independently of LG; for example LineageOS 18.1 (based on Android 11) continued to be developed as of April 2021.
+Several independent custom ROMs continued to be developed for some G5 versions independently of LG; for example LineageOS 20 (based on Android 13) continued to be developed as of August 2023.